kanna-7/ecommerce-follow-along/README.md

 # Milestone 16: Created ProductDetails Page
 * Created *Product Details* for showing full product details in details page.
 * Added Add to cart button with quantity selection.

+# Milestone 17: *Created CRUD for cart*
+* Created endpoints in backend CRUD for handling cart.
+* Handled quantity for product in cart.